villeinkinen/temp/README.md

 - Most reforestation came from the category "Other non-forest natural formation" (13).
 - Most deforestation came from pasture + agriculture.
 "Other non-forest" still a significant contributor.

-Previous land use of other non-forest:
+Reforestation pixels, land use in 1985:

 ![](index_files/figure-html/unnamed-chunk-8-1.png)<!-- -->